 Generalised pustular psoriasis sometimes arises in pregnancy.
 Previously known as impetigo herpetiformis, this name is no longer favoured because the eruption has nothing to do with either impetigo (a bacterial infection) or herpes simplex (a viral infection).

 Strong, irritating topical preparations such as coal tar, dithranol and withdrawal of strong topical corticosteroids can lead to localised areas of pustulosis, often associated with existing plaques of psoriasis.

 Generalised pustular psoriasis is characterised by recurrent acute flares.

-Flares of generalised pustular psoriasis often result in:
+Flares of generalised pustular psoriasis may result in:

 Remission occurs within days or weeks and the skin reverts to its previous state or erythroderma may develop.
 Relapses are common.

 Generalised pustular psoriasis is often suspected clinically by experienced dermatologists.
 However, the following tests are usually undertaken to confirm the diagnosis and to identify potential complications.

 Death can result from cardiorespiratory failure during the acute eruptive phase of generalised pustular psoriasis, so it is essential to treat it as early as possible.
 Older patients are at highest risk.
 Other complications include: